 If you would prefer a TV that doesn't have any risk of burn-in or temporary image retention, the Vizio P Series Quantum is the best LED LCD TV that we've reviewed so far.
 It delivers great picture quality, and it has excellent motion handling.
 It has an impressive fast response time, almost as fast as the LG OLEDs, and it has impressive low input lag.

-The Sony X900F looks great in a dark room, thanks to the excellent native contrast ratio, but the local dimming feature isn't as advanced as the one on the Vizio P Series Quantum.
+The Sony looks great in a dark room, thanks to the excellent native contrast ratio, but the local dimming feature isn't as advanced as the one on the Vizio P Series Quantum.
 It is also extremely bright and can easily overcome most glare, but it isn't quite as bright as the Quantum.

 Unfortunately, it doesn't support any of the newer gaming features, like VRR, and the image degrades rapidly when viewed at an angle.
-Overall, it is one of the best televisions we've tested and a great mid-range TV that should please most people.
+Overall, it is one of the best televisions we've tested and is a great mid-range TV that should please most people.

-If you want the best TV for the money available, check out the TCL S Series.
+If you want the best TV for the money that's available, check out the TCL S Series.
 Depending on where you are, it might be known as the S425/423/421, or the S405.
 There are only minor cosmetic differences between the models.

-The TCL S Series is a decent 4k TV with great smart features, very low input lag and great dark room performance.
+The TCL S Series is a decent 4k TV with great smart features, very low input lag, and great dark room performance.
 It has low motion blur, so fast moving objects in games and movies look clear, with little motion blur.

 Although it supports HDR, it isn't able to take full advantage of it due to the limited peak brightness and the lack of a wide color gamut.
 Overall, it is a decent 4k TV at a great price that should please most people.
 However, if you're looking for more budget-friendly options, check our recommendations for the best cheap TVs.

 Our recommendations above are what we think are currently the best TVs on the market for most people in each price range.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.